MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-how-to-create-notification-templates.md

 -   The New Standard Change Request Received Template.

 > [!NOTE]
-> In this release of Service Manager, notifications are sent only by email.
+> Notifications are sent only by email.

 ### To create a notification template for incidents